Academic Master

 Psychology

-Psychology is a field of science that has its application in every phase of human life.
+Psychology is a field of science that is applied in every phase of human life.
 Psychology has many broad concepts in a theoretical framework.
 Psychological research and experimentation have strong ties with the profession of forensic psychology.
-My interest to dive into the investigative process came from the criminal mind program that I used to watch.
-The remarkable ability of psychological experts to decode the psychic behavior and personality disorder of the criminal.
-The assessment, investigation, and justification with the help of evidence are the beauty of the profession.
+My interest in diving into the investigative process came from the Criminal Mind program that I used to watch.
+The remarkable ability of psychological experts to decode the psychic behaviour and personality disorder of the criminal.
+The beauty of the profession is the assessment, investigation, and justification with the help of evidence.
 I choose Forensic psychology as my profession.
-Forensic psychologists are skillful, and they apply various approaches to interpreters to spill about their offenses.
+Forensic psychologists are skilful and apply various approaches to interpreters to speak about their offences.
 Psychology runs in synchronization with forensics.
-Many theories are available that help to investigate and resolve criminal cases, and unleash the mindset of the suspect.
+Many available theories help investigate and resolve criminal cases and unleash the suspect’s mindset.
 The four concepts that are going to be part of my project would be:

 1. Psychological research